Wheel of Fortune (American game show): Rounds 1–3

 In the first three rounds, the wheel also contains a Wild Card over a selected wedge.
 If this is claimed by calling a correct letter, the contestant may use it after a correct consonant to call a second consonant for the same value as the present spin, or take it to the bonus round.
 There is also a special wedge which offers a pre-determined prize, typically a trip or credit to a company.
 Both also offer $500 per correct letter.
-The first three rounds also contain a special wedge known as the "Million Dollar Wedge", in which, if won and taken to the bonus round, offers an opportunity to play for $1,000,000.
+The first three rounds also contain a special wedge known as the "Million Dollar Wedge", which, if won and taken to the bonus round, offers an opportunity to play for $1,000,000.
 A contestant must solve the puzzle in order to keep any cash, prizes, or extras accumulated during that round except for the Wild Card.
 Bankrupt does not affect score from previous rounds or prizes from previous rounds, but it takes away the Wild Card and/or the Million Dollar Wedge if either was claimed in a previous round.
 Contestants who solve a round for less than $1,000 in cash and prizes ($2,000 on weeks with two-contestant teams) have their scores increased to that amount.

 Round 2 features two "Mystery Wedges".
 Calling a correct letter on one offers the chance to accept its face value of $1,000 per consonant, or forfeit that to flip over the wedge and see whether its reverse side contains a $10,000 cash prize or Bankrupt.
 Once one is flipped over, the other becomes a standard $1,000 space and cannot be flipped.
 Round 3 is a Prize Puzzle, which offers a prize (usually a trip) to the contestant who solves.
 Since 2013, this round also has an "Express" wedge.
 A contestant who lands on this space and calls a correct consonant receives $1,000 per appearance.
 The contestant can then either "pass" and continue the round normally, or "play" and keep calling consonants for $1,000 each (without spinning) and buying vowels for $250.
 If the contestant calls an incorrect letter, runs out of time during the Express, or solves the puzzle incorrectly, it is treated as a Bankrupt.